 One study published earlier this year in JAMA found that when two groups of people with hypertension were put on medication to lower their systolic blood pressure to either 120 or 140, the group who achieved the lower systolic number fared far better than the other.
 Three years later, those who lowered their blood pressure the most had the least risk of Alzheimer’s.

-Research on Nilvadipine for Alzheimer’s Disease Symptoms and Progression
+Research on nilvadipine for Alzheimer’s symptoms and progression

 Past preclinical research on nilvadipine found that the drug lowered the accumulation of beta-amyloid plaques – proteins considered hallmarks of Alzheimer’s.
 It’s also been found to help clear existing plaques.